Topological Insulator nano-SQUID: Flux-tunable platform for topological superconductivity: Acknowledgments

 \section{Acknowledgments}

+We thank Oliver Breunig for the help in Fraunhofer-pattern fittings.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 741121) and was also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 - 390534769, as well as by the DFG under CRC 1238 - 277146847 (Subprojects A04 and B01).
 E.N. acknowledges support by the Studienstiftung des deutschen Volkes.
 The work at Massachusetts Institute of Technology was supported by a Simons Investigator Award from the Simons Foundation.

 {\bf Data availability:} The data that support the findings of this study are available at the online depository zenodo with the identifier {10.5281/zenodo.14331680} and Supplementary Information.